FROM THE TEACHER:

 Have a safe and happy Thanksgiving break

 This week flew by and I am sure next week will do the same.
 We have a lot to complete during the 2nd nine weeks of school.
-Thank you to all of the parents who helped their child create a turkey feather.
-As you can see our turkey looks very festive hanging in the hall.
-You will also see some of our wonderful fall pictures.
+We have been reading about eagles, writing about eagles and learning about Veterans Day.

 Have a great weekend!